ashleypeak/adm-math/README.md

 ### adm-math-openmath-converter

-A set of services for converting OpenMath into other formats
+A service for converting OpenMath into an admSemanticNode

 #### Usage